 Government-funded aged care services are available to Australians over 65 and to Aboriginal and Torres Strait Islanders over 50, who are registered on my Aged Care to assist with their daily lives.
-This means they can continue to stay active, live at home independently and spend more time doing the things they enjoy.

 When should I register for My Aged Care?